 If you’re helping a loved one through cancer treatment, then you are a caregiver.
-Although you can’t take someone else’s journey, you can share in that journey and provide invaluable support.
+Although you can’t take someone else’s journey, caregivers can share in that journey and provide invaluable support.
 Each caregiver has unique gifts they can offer at this difficult time.
 We often recommend the following programs to caregivers and family members.

 There are currently no sessions scheduled.
 If interested, please contact us.

 A BCC tradition, these evening sessions are designed for people at all stages of treatment and beyond.
 Family members and friends are also welcome to attend.
 Respected local doctors and nurses answer your questions about various aspects of breast cancer.
 A therapist facilitates the discussion and offers support, while those attending share emotional and practical concerns and coping tips.
 Please see our calendar for scheduled speakers.

 Free of charge.
 Register (650) 326-6686 or toll free (888) 222-4401.

 Our library houses an extensive collection of cancer books, medical articles, DVDs, CDs, and periodicals relevant to your diagnosis and treatment options.
 Most materials are available for loan for up to three weeks.

 Circulating Books About:

 Complementary & alternative medicine